 Many small business owners mistakenly think that federal fraud regulations cover their business accounts in the same way that these regulations protect personal accounts.
 However, federal regulations that protect financial accounts from fraud cover only personal accounts, leaving business accounts out in the cold when there's a cybersecurity breach.
 There is also very little protection when the source of the fraud is internal, such an employee with too much administrative access and not enough checks and balances in place.
 Here's what you can do to keep your business's bank accounts as safe as possible.

-Internal fraud by employees with too much administrative access is very easy to accomplish, so any company without sufficient monitoring systems is putting itself at risk.
-In the case of hackers, cybercriminals will often target email accounts to get their victims' bank credentials.
-BC Krishna, CEO of online payment solution provider MineralTree, said that small businesses are often the victims of these fraud schemes.
+Hackers will often target email accounts to get their victims' bank credentials.
+BC Krishna, CEO of online payment solution provider MineralTree, said that small businesses often fall victim to these fraud schemes.

 "There's too much trust in the system," Krishna said.
 "People need to become more aware that just because it's not happening in your own backyard doesn't mean it's not going to happen to you."

 Device identification and geofencing.
-Ensure that your payment system only allows transactions to occur from recognized, registered devices.
+Ensure that your payment system allows transactions only from recognized, registered devices.
 Similarly, setting up a location-aware system that operates within a trusted geographical region can help keep cybercriminals out of your accounts.

 Employee training.
 Hackers gain entry to your accounts using a variety of methods, including links in what appear to be routine emails from financial institutions or other companies with whom you routinely do business.
 Train your employees to report any email that looks suspicious.
 Other training should include running scans on portable storage devices, like flash drives, before opening files, and limiting personal use of company business computers and devices.